-The panel also found some languages that use letters matching code points outside MSR.
-In some cases, they were rejected and in some cases the panel made successful requests for inclusion in MSR.
-This is described in more details in Appendix A.
+The panel also found some languages that use letters matching code points outside [MSR].
+In some cases, they were rejected and in some cases the panel made successful requests for inclusion in [MSR].
+This is described in more detail in Appendix A.

 The second phase of Latin GP work was mainly devoted to defining in-script and cross-script Variants.